 The Student Intern must complete the Student Intern Program Service Fee Agreement (below) to confirm that the fee will be paid.
 Once paid, the receipt must be emailed to email@example.com before the DS-2019 will be mailed.
 It is also acceptable to include the receipt with the application materials.

-This fee is seperate from the $180 SEVIS Fee, which is paid to the U.S. government after the DS-2019 is issued and before the visa appointment.
+This fee is separate from the $220 SEVIS Fee, which is paid to the U.S. government after the DS-2019 is issued and before the visa appointment.

 Refer to the DS-2019 Request Form for estimated financial amounts.